senselab-3e/seedbank-webpack/README.md

+Developement notes I'm making for myself for various changes:

 *small note. the original install for webpack encountered a breaking change big css-loader.
 "In css-loader 3.0.0, there was a breaking change with the localIdentName configuration option:" The error message looked like

 ERROR in ./src/index.css (./node_modules/css-loader/dist/cjs.js??ref--5-1!./node_modules/postcss-loader/src??postcss!./src/index.css)